ideatrap/CarND-Path-Planning-Project/README.md

 #Project Documentation
 The implementation borrows ideas from the project walk through video.
 The project uses finite state machine to plan car behavior.
+The implementation has two main components: a).
+Behavior Planning: plan the action on what action to take given the status of cars on the road; 2) Path Planning: given the desired action to take, what's the course of way point to pass to complete the action.

+Future Improvement:
+The simulation is run in a over simplied environment
+1. couldn't optimize for long path, multiple steps
+2. couldn't break and get over
+3. defensive driving, car change lane
+4. car ahead speed too slow
+5. very hard to test for specific scenario
+6. return to right lane
+7. different car length - trailor
+8. during lane change, if car accelrate, abandon lane change